enyo/iris/README.md

 of `GeneratedMessage`.

-### Write services on server
+### Write procedures on server

-Services basically are bundles of `Procedures`.
-If you have a service class named `UserService` with a *procedure* (a method on this class, with the `Procedure` annotation) named `create`, then you will be able to call this remote procedure from the client with `userService.create()`.
+Remotes basically are bundles of `Procedures`.
+If you have a remote class named `RemoteUser` with a *procedure* (a method on this class, with the `Procedure` annotation) named `create`, then you will be able to call this remote procedure from the client with `remoteUser.create()`.

 Every *procedure* receives a `Context` as first parameter and *can* accept a `GeneratedMessage` (protocol buffer message) as a second parameter.